Sayansree/Stochastic-Gradient-Decent-on-linear-regression/README.md

 # Stochastic-Gradient-Decent-on-linear-regression
-using simple gradient decent on a linear regression model to train it
+Using simple gradient decent on a linear regression machine learning model to train it